No description

 But there are also ConfigMaps, Secrets, StatefulSets, PVCs, Helmrepos and more...

-Tools
+Tools and Guides

 Useful tools for administration:

-Guide: Creating OAuth Credentials for an external service
+Creating OAuth Credentials for an External Service

 • push an OAuth2Client definition like for the apps, adjusting metadata.name and spec.secretName as well as spec.redirectUris